Planning a Very “You” Wedding (Part 1)

 - Spring, summer, winter, or fall?

-So, do you want a very elegant wedding or do you want a casual one?
+So, do you want an exquisite wedding or do you want a casual one?
 How do you see your guests dressed up?
-Do you see everyone seated very formally or do you see the setting more casual with stations?
-If you want a beach wedding, that can call for a more relaxed wedding, or a ballroom wedding will require something fancy.
+Do you see everyone seated very formally or do you see a more casual setting with stations?
+If you want a beach wedding, that calls for a more relaxed wedding or a ballroom wedding that will require something fancy.
 Don’t forget to incorporate your personal styles as a couple.
 If you like intimate parties, then maybe throwing a huge wedding won’t be your thing.
 Whatever you decide, you’ll want to carry your chosen formality through every aspect of your wedding, from the stationery to the parting favor.